Opinion | Covid-19 is a fearsome killer. Trump’s magical thinking will not change that.

 We had hoped that perhaps once Mr. Trump tested positive, once he was on oxygen and had to be hospitalized, he would be chastened, perhaps gaining a better understanding of the fear and anger across the country at his botched handling of the pandemic.
 Mr. Trump shows no sign of undergoing any such epiphany.
 His tweet suggests that he is returning to the tactic of happy talk that has characterized his disastrous response to the pandemic all year long.

 Mr. Trump’s over-the-top statement that he feels 20 years younger should be read like so many of his sugary superlatives — with caution.
 This is especially so given the unconscionable secrecy about his condition.
 No one has explained why he is being treated with the steroid dexamethasone, usually reserved for the seriously ill.
 The White House physician, Sean Conley, refused to say Monday when Mr. Trump last tested negative, a critical timestamp that would help determine how long he has been infected.
-It might reveal whether Mr. Trump was spreading virus to others at the Rose Garden ceremony, in Cleveland at the debate, or in subsequent politicking in Minnesota and New Jersey last week, all without a face mask.
+It might reveal whether Mr. Trump was spreading the virus to others at the Rose Garden ceremony, in Cleveland at the debate, or in subsequent politicking in Minnesota and New Jersey last week, all without a face mask.

 We are interested in hearing about how the struggle to reopen amid the pandemic is affecting people's lives.
 Please tell us yours.

 Mr. Trump has regarded face masks with foolhardy contempt, displaying the same bravado with which he summoned states to reopen, held mass rallies without social distancing or masks, and tamped down warnings of danger from government experts.
-In the past few days, this casual disregard for others has been on display again, including an inexplicable joyride outside of Walter Reed National Military Medical Center that put at risk those in the vehicle with him.
+In the past few days, this casual disregard for others has been on display again, including in an inexplicable joyride outside Walter Reed National Military Medical Center that put at risk those in the vehicle with him.
 There has been no sign of contact tracing at the White House as the contagion has spread down the corridors.
 This is a most callous hubris.

 Dr. Conley’s evasiveness, on top of the president’s own bubbly tweet, will only feed suspicions of a coverup.
 We hope Mr. Trump has indeed rebounded, but he might have bouts of illness still to come.
-He should not risk his own health any more, nor squander what public trust remains in his office, by further deception and denial, all of it an insult to a nation reeling.
+He should not risk his own health anymore, nor squander what public trust remains in his office, by further deception and denial, all of it an insult to a nation reeling.

 Read more: